 Participation on a board, commission or committee provides an opportunity to develop firsthand knowledge of the operating policies and issues of a municipal government.
 It must be known that not all of the recommendations made by the boards, commissions or committees will be accepted.
 Elected officials must weigh all advice, information and considerations as they reach the decisions for which they are responsible.

-Applicants must be at least 18 years old and reside within the city limits of Iowa City.
+Applicants MUST reside in Iowa City and be 18 years of age unless specific qualifications are stated.
 Please review details of the vacancy announcement for specific requirements.

 The City of Iowa City encourages diversity in the appointment to boards and commission.

 Can I apply for more than one board, commission or committee?

 It has been Council policy not to permit an individual to serve on two boards, commissions or committees at the same time.